FIFA 22 has been out for several weeks now, and if you haven't used Real Madrid yet then you are missing out.

-At national level, he was going strong too but has since announced his retirement.
+At the national level, he was going strong too but has since announced his retirement.

 An injury-struck season means Real still hasn't seen the best of what Hazard has to offer.
 Another injury in the Euros won't help either.

-Madrid's biggest catch so far this transfer window, joining free from Bayern Munich, who sealed another Bundesliga trophy.
-In that season only Neuer and Muller appeared more for the club, showing what a loss he will be for them, but what a gain for Madrid.
+Madrid's biggest catch over the summer transfer window, joining free from Bayern Munich, who sealed another Bundesliga trophy.
+In that season only Neuer and Muller appeared more for the club, showing what a loss he will be for them, but what a coup for Madrid.

-He may get a position change as well, rumors being that he left for Madrid as he wants to play more as a CM.
+He may get a position change as well, rumours being that he left for Madrid as he wants to play more as a CM.

 Mendy is taking over well from a position that has been held by Marcelo for so many years now.

 Always a handful, his pace makes him tricky to get past and lethal getting forward.
-Expect a nice rating increase and for this guy to be your go-to LB on Ultimate Team.
+Expect this guy to be your go-to LB on Ultimate Team.

 Asensio has matured into a great player, with Hazard's injuries letting him get much more game time than many would have expected.

-A favourite pick under Zidane, and with real natural ability, we expect a deservedly big boost on FIFA 22.
+A favourite pick under Zidane, and with real natural ability, can he keep his place under a new manager?

 For more articles like this, take a look at our FIFA page.